 Continuation of BIO 2110.
 Topics include gross and microscopic anatomy, physiology of the renal system, respiratory system, digestive system, nervous system and endocrine system.
 3 class hours, 3-hour lab.
 Prerequisite: BIO 2110.

-Includes concepts of general, organic, and biochemistry for health science students.
-These topics are covered in an integrated rather than a sequential order.
+Introduces concepts of general, organic, and biochemistry in an integrated rather than a sequential order.
 Topics include the structure and function of atoms, ions and compounds, the periodic table, organic functional groups, biological macromolecules, and an introduction to metabolism.
 This course is required for Nursing majors and can be applied to the Exercise Physiology major.
-There are three 65-minute lectures and one 2-hour lab each week.

 The kinesiology course provides students the opportunity to engage in an advanced introduction to: (a) the study of the origins, insertions, and functions of 75 major muscles of the upper and lower extremities; (b) the brachial plexus and lumbar-sacral plexus and the role of each in muscle function and dysfunction; (c) the application of functional anatomy concepts in weight lifting and stretching exercises, human movement activities, and athletics; and (d) the blending of anatomical information with the physiology of the body to thoroughly grasp the meaning of “the science of movement.”